entrypoint-lv/DataTableQueryBuilder/README.md

 The front-end datatable knows nothing about the Entity Framework data model - it only knows what fields to expect in the data returned by the server.

-So, when user tries to filter or sort some column, the datatable sends a request to the server that includes a filtering and ordering clauses, for example:
+So, when user tries to filter or sort on some column, the datatable sends a request to the server that includes a filtering and ordering clauses, for example:
 ```js
 searchByField: 'fullName'
 searchValue: 'some value'